 Red Canary Cloud Workload Protection addresses all of these challenges:

-- Events are correlated and provided in an easily understand, consumable JSON format
+- Events are correlated and provided in an easily understandable, consumable JSON format

 - Additional metadata and fields are obtained from other datasources, utilizing a plug-n-play architecture we call the Event Model.